 How Accessible Websites can get an SEO Boost

-Below is a list of different website elements that can boost the SEO performance of your website if optimised for accessibility.
+Below is a list of different website elements that can boost the SEO performance of your website if optimized for accessibility.

 1. Page Titles